Treatment for depression

 ECT

-- Electroconvulsive Therapy is also known as shock therapy.
-Simply put, electrodes are placed on the patients, and shocks are delivered from which a seizure will occur.
+• Electroconvulsive therapy is also known as shock therapy.
+Simply put, electrodes are placed on the patients, and shocks are delivered, from which a seizure will occur.
 The after-effects include confusion and memory loss, and prolonged treatment may lead to movement disorders.

 TMS

-Note: Natural treatments for Depression are available, and they are effective.
-This is one of the best treatments for depression with no side effects.
+Note: Natural treatments for depression are available, and they are effective.
+This is one of the best treatments for depression, with no side effects.

 What is depression?

-What is an Anxiety disorder?
+What is an anxiety disorder?

 It is essential to differentiate between anxiety attacks vs. panic attacks.
 Anxiety disorder is one of the most common mental illnesses worldwide.
-Many people occasionally suffer anxiety, but others cannot manage this natural response to a stressful situation.
-When a person experiences a highly stressful or threatening scenario, the mind can be overloaded and fail to develop coping methods.
+Many people occasionally suffer from anxiety, but others cannot manage this natural response to a stressful situation.
+When a person experiences a highly stressful or threatening scenario, their mind can be overloaded and fail to develop coping methods.

 Although the symptoms can be as manageable as an ominous feeling in the pit of the stomach, some suffer much worse.
 Anxiety can trigger the following responses:

-- Physical, such as an irregular heartbeat
+• Physical, such as an irregular heartbeat

-- Cognitive, which can cause negative thoughts
+• Cognitive, which can cause negative thoughts

-- Behavioral, which may include uncharacteristic aggression or restlessness
+• Behavioral, which may include uncharacteristic aggression or restlessness

-- Emotional, such as fear.
+• Emotional, such as fear.

 Different anxiety disorders may be diagnosed depending on which of these symptoms prevail.
 This includes:

-- generalized anxiety disorder (GAD)
+• generalized anxiety disorder (GAD)

-- panic disorder
+• panic disorder

-- social anxiety disorder
+• social anxiety disorder

-- post-traumatic stress disorder (PTSD)
+• post-traumatic stress disorder (PTSD)

-- obsessive-compulsive disorder (OCD)
+• obsessive-compulsive disorder (OCD)

 Traditional Chinese medicine relates anxiety to an imbalance of the energy of the heart and kidney.
-Fire represents the heart and joy according to the five elements of philosophy.
+Fire represents the heart and joy, according to the five elements of philosophy.
 The diagnosis is that too much heat in the heart would imbalance the interaction with the kidney (represented as water and fear).
-This will result in the water organ failing to contain the fire organ rising to the mind, leading to anxiety.
+This will result in the water organ failing to contain the fire organ in the mind, leading to anxiety.
 Acupuncture on points around the heart, kidney, spleen, and ear is used to treat anxiety.

 It is estimated that approximately one in five people will experience clinical depression at least once in their lifetime.
 Although feeling sad and down sometimes is natural, especially after experiencing loss, these slight effects can be managed with gradual lifestyle adjustments.
 Clinical depression is a stable and intensely emotional, physical, and cognitive state significantly affecting day-to-day life.